Generalized Data Thinning Using Sufficient Statistics: Changepoint detection in wind speed data

+A natural alternative is to use \emph{order-preserved sample splitting}, which involves estimating changepoints on a training set composed of odd-indexed observations, and testing those changepoints on a test set composed of even-indexed observations \citep{10.1214/19-AOS1814}.
+Note that order-preserved sample splitting is different from Example \ref{ex:samplesplit}.
+Since the $Z_i$ are \emph{not} independent and identically distributed, it is \emph{not} a special case of data thinning.

+In Step 2 of Algorithm \ref{alg:opss}, we again use the \verb=changepoint.np= R package with a BIC penalty, but with a minimum segment length of five points (corresponding to 10 days).

+\cite{yu2020veridical} point out that it is important for the findings of a data analysis to be stable across perturbations of the data; a similar argument underlies the stability selection proposal of \cite{meinshausen2010stability}.
+We may wish to assess stability by repeating the splitting procedure many times, and comparing the estimated and rejected changepoints across different splits of the data.
+However, deterministic approaches like Algorithms \ref{alg:naive} and \ref{alg:opss} do not lend themselves to repetition.

+Generalized data thinning offers a solution to this problem.
+Each time the procedure is run, sampling from $G_t$ produces a different pair of independent training and test sets.
+This allows us to assess stability of the procedure across any number of replicates.

+In Step 2 of Algorithm \ref{alg:gdt}, we again apply the nonparametric changepoint detection method, this time with the same 10-point minimum segment length used in Algorithm \ref{alg:naive}.

+We first compare the methods in a simulation study; see Supplement F for details.
+Figure~\ref{fig:simulation} demonstrates that in the setting where there are no true changepoints, the naive approach fails to control the type 1 error rate.
+By contrast, both order-preserved sample splitting and generalized data thinning control the type 1 error rate.
+Figures S2~and~S3 of Supplement F overlay the simulated data with the detected changepoints, further illustrating that the naive approach routinely mistakes noise for signal.

-In Figures~\ref{fig:simulation}, \ref{fig:null}, and \ref{fig:alt} of Supplement~\ref{app:changepoint}, we demonstrate in a simulation that the naive approach fails to control the type 1 error rate, whereas our generalized data thinning approach does control the type 1 error rate.
-Turning back to the actual data, the top two panels of Figure \ref{fig:application} show the results of applying the naive and data thinning approaches.
-We see that the naive method's p-values are below the 0.05 threshold for nearly half of the estimated changepoints.
-By contrast, the data thinning approach's p-values are below the 0.05 threshold for only three of 53 estimated changepoints.
-In light of the results in Supplement~\ref{app:changepoint}, we believe that most of the changepoints for which we rejected the null hypothesis using the naive approach are false positives.
+Turning back to the wind speed data, the top three panels of Figure \ref{fig:application} show the results of applying the naive, order-preserved sample splitting, and generalized data thinning approaches.
+To account for the effects of multiple comparisons, when testing changepoints we apply a Bonferroni correction by dividing the standard 0.05 threshold by the number of detected changepoints.
+We see that the naive method's p-values are below the Bonferroni corrected threshold for over a third of the estimated changepoints.
+By contrast, the order-preserved sample splitting and generalized data thinning approaches give similar results with no rejections of the null hypothesis.
+In light of the results in Figure \ref{fig:simulation} and Supplement F, we believe that most of the changepoints for which we rejected the null hypothesis using the naive approach are false positives.